 Selected PFIs will be responsible to implement the credit line component and have full responsibility for the EE lending process and approvals, following the agreed OM and bear all associated credit risks.
 Each PFI will form a Project Implementation Unit (PIU) with dedicated teams, supported by technical, safeguard and procurement experts.
 The PIU will implement the sub-lending activities and act as the PFI's focal point to interact with the Bank, MOIT, MOF and other stakeholders.
-The PIU is also responsible for primary screening for eligibility of the project.
+The PIU is also responsible for primary screening for eligibility of the subprojects in accordance with the requirements in the ESMF

-However, among potential PFIs, with insufficient institutional capacity, they are required to recruit and train the environment and social safeguard specialists making sure that safeguard requirements under the project are met by the IEs and ESCOs.
+However, among potential PFIs, with insufficient institutional capacity, they are required to recruit and train the environment and social safeguard specialists making sure that safeguard requirements under the subprojects are met by the IEs and ESCOs.

-PFIs are responsible for appraisal and evaluation of subprojects and bear all associated risks regarding the loans to IEs.
-The PFIs will supervise/monitor all subloans to ensure they are implemented according to Vietnamese and Bank requirements and guidelines, and provide periodic reports including fiduciary and safeguards reports to MOIT, MOF and the Bank.
+PFIs are responsible for appraisal and evaluation of subprojects including safeguards aspects and bear all associated risks regarding the loans to IEs.
+The PFIs will supervise/monitor all subloansincluding compliance with the project ESMF to ensure they are implemented according to Vietnamese and Bank requirements and guidelines, and provide periodic reports including fiduciary and safeguards reports to MOIT, MOF, PIE and the Bank.
 Independent auditors will be selected to conduct annual project audit on PFIs and IEs performance.